A social commentary on gender inequality is explored through the themes of culture, religion and customs.

 Up until June 2018, women were banned from driving in Saudi Arabia.
 Although there were no laws that said a woman could not drive, authorities often arrested women who are behind the wheel.
 Ironically at the time, women were allowed to own cars but were not able to drive them.
 They were refrained from driving as it was believed that a women would have too much freedom being able to travel further, and also increase the risk for encountering dangerous situations.

 This illustration shows how absurd these circumstances were, with women sitting on top of the cars with no where to go as they were unable to sit inside of the car independently.
-This also comments on the idea of man sitting and commanding a horse, but here a woman sits on the car instead with no control.
+This also imitates the position of one being in command of a horse, however here a woman sits on the car instead with no control.

 In several religions, most notably Islam and Orthodox Judaism, Menstruating women are considered impure, whether it be physically or spiritually.
 She can not entire any temple, shrine or mosque.
 In Islam, during Ramadan she may not pray or fast, nor touch the Quran or even recite it’s contents.
 She is refrained from having any sexual intercourse during her menstruation.
 She must also complete a ritual washing before she becomes “clean” again.